Naja24/Pair.ai/README.md

         ```env
         OPENAI_API_KEY="your_super_secret_api_key"
         ```
-    Note: Currently Ollama is used, so you can skip this instruction
+    Note: Currently Llama 3 8B is used due to resource constraint, so you can skip this instruction

 4.  **Install Backend Dependencies (Python):**